 How is Zero-Trust Printing Possible?

 There is a lot of work going on in the background to ensure printing is fully implemented in a zero-trust environment.
 With born-in-the-cloud print infrastructure platforms, persistent security and exhaustive maintenance systems are required.
-Through zero-trust data protection (at rest, in transit and in use) and least privileged access, zero-trust printing becomes possible.
+Through zero trust data protection (at rest, in transit and in use) and privileged access, zero trust printing becomes possible.

-If you’re building a roadmap for implementing zero-trust for your IT systems, consider adding Y Soft’s born-in-the-cloud multi-tenant print infrastructure platform into the mix to leverage the many upsides there are in a safer print environment.
+If you’re building a roadmap for implementing zero trust security measures into your IT systems, consider adding Y Soft’s born-in-the-cloud multi-tenant print infrastructure platform into the mix to leverage the many upsides there are in a safer print environment.

 With more and more businesses switching to cloud services, turning your print over to the cloud is a great way to prepare for the future while keeping your data safe.